Melojan/TreatWell/README.md

 2) InvalidSizeException

-- Which extends the Exception and has a constructor to determine the message.
+- Which extends Exception Class and has a constructor to determine the message.

 In the Test Folder, I have created one Test Class : BuildBoxTest